-A recommended procedure for ground clamp adjustment is:

-- clip the ground clamp data at Vcc (ground-relative) - extrapolate the ground clamp data at Vcc to 2Vcc - clip the power clamp data at 0V (Vcc-relative) - subtract current from the power clamp data until the current at 0 V is 0 A - extrapolate the power clamp data at 0 V (Vcc-relative) to 2Vcc (Vcc-relative)

-Note that this is not the only procedure possible for removing double-counting of termination effects.
-While it is the most simple, other algorithms may be more appropriate for specific designs.

-Figure 5.16 below shows the raw clamp data taken from simulation or the laboratory.
+A recommended procedure for ground clamp adjustment is: Deleted: The rules - clip the ground clamp data at Vcc (ground-relative) Deleted: are - extrapolate the ground clamp data at Vcc to 2Vcc l Deleted: - clip the power clamp data at 0V (Vcc-relative) Deleted: subtract current from the power clamp data until the current at 0 V is 0 A extrapolate the power clamp data at 0 V (Vcc-relative) to 2Vcc (Vcc-relative) Deleted: v Note that this is not the only procedure possible for removing double-counting of termination effects.
+While it Deleted: is the most simple, other algorithms may be more appropriate for specific designs.
+Deleted: is the most simple, other argonalitis may be more appropriate for specific designs.
+Formatted: Left Figure 5.16, below shows the raw clamp data taken from simulation or the laboratory.
+Deleted: Figure 4.16